 Charting an interweaving historical arc from Emanuel’s boyhood as travelling wedding minstrel to the Prague café, the piece devised by Kieron with illustrations and animation by brothers Tom and James Brown illuminates the journey of Jewish fable-telling, theatre and comedy as it is reinvented for an increasingly secular, Western European and American audience and how this theatre may have inflected Kafka’s writing.

-When Millie meets jaunty-hatted Yiddish Theatre actor, Emanuel Tschissik (Chiziks in the Yiddish theatre archives, Czyżyk in Polish meaning siskin – a small colourful bird, Tschissik in Anglised Russian) in the inn of Millie’s father in Czestochowa around 1897 (Millie was in fact born Mania Fersztenfeld in Bedzin near Czestochowa) the theatre is in its infancy.
+When Millie meets jaunty-hatted Yiddish Theatre actor, Emanuel Tschissik (Chiziks in the Yiddish theatre archives, Czyżyk in Polish meaning siskin – a small colourful bird, Tschissik in Anglised Russian, Chissik in some spellings) in the inn of Millie’s father in Czestochowa around 1897 (Millie was in fact born Mania Fersztenfeld in Bedzin near Czestochowa) the theatre is in its infancy.
 Everything is possible and Millie and Emanuel seize the opportunity to escape the confines of shtetl life aloft this new and exciting adventure.
 Or at least that is the story we have postulated!
 Millie’s father follows in hot pursuit, chasing them across “half of Poland” until they eventually agree to return, Emanuel growing a beard and returning to a more respectable trade in the eyes of his new in-laws: the wedding comedian and all-round entertainer or badkhn .
 Son of Binem Badkhen from a family of badkhonim this is an act he knows well.
 Millie’s mother is reputedly pleased, but the road soon beckons the new couple back, and they return to the itinerant lifestyle of the Yiddish theatre pioneers, touring shtetls under the radar of the Czarist ban on Yiddish, or spanning the archipelago of European theatres that host performances for their Jewish communities.

 Prague, 1911, and Millie is seen performing by a Jewish writer, Franz Kafka with ‘the German-Jewish Company from Lemberg’ (the Klugs, Sami, Isaac Lowy and the Tschissiks), bequeathing an incredibly fortuitous historical document to the Tschissiks’ ancestors in the shape of his dairies, and for many academics interested in Kafka’s relationship with both the theatre and Jewish culture.
 Kafka mentions Anne in one moving passage: an innocent child of the Tschissiks, oblivious to the troubles her parents are experiencing finding meager hand-to-mouth income as itinerant actors.
 Kafka feels their plight and tries to offer suggestions for where they might next travel.

-Like Kafka, the Yiddish speaking immigrants of Whitechapel had in more than a century of the Yiddish theatre found not only a celebration of their Jewish culture but also, in the words of Bernard Mendelovitich, Millie’s friend and fellow player, “a sense of belonging”.
-Theatre of The Wandering West is a performance by Kieron and the Cabinet which brings together graphic novel animation charting Millie’s journey as an itinerant actress and her meeting with one of the century’s most celebrated writers with a live score written by Emanuel and Millie’s ancestors, Jack and Kieron Maguire, including Yiddish ballads and klezmer.
+Like Kafka, the Yiddish speaking immigrants of Whitechapel had in more than a century of the Yiddish theatre found not only a celebration of their Jewish culture but also, in the words of Bernard Mendelovitch, Millie’s friend and fellow player, “a sense of belonging”.
+Theatre of The Wandering West is a performance by Kieron and the Cabinet which brings together graphic novel animation charting Millie’s journey as an itinerant actress and her meeting with one of the century’s most celebrated writers with a live score written by Emanuel and Millie’s ancestors, Jack Maguire and Kieron Chissik, including Yiddish ballads and klezmer.

 Historical detail with the kind assistance of Guido Massino, the Museum of Family History and Kafka’s Diaries.